Community Partners

 • Description: Ronald McDonald House Charities of Chicagoland & Northwest Indiana (RMHC-CNI) provides housing, support, and community so families with sick children can stay together.
 Every year, thousands of children and families travel to receive care at one of Chicago’s world-renowned hospitals.
 Through our Ronald McDonald House® and Family Room® programs, we have been by their side since 1977, providing a caring and compassionate environment where families can rest and find support while remaining close to their hospitalized child.

 • Opportunities: We need volunteers with a passion for our mission and the flexibility to help with wide-ranging tasks to keep things running smoothly at our Ronald McDonald Houses and Family Rooms.
-There are many ways to volunteer with RMHC-CNI, so please click here to learn more about our volunteer opportunities!
+There are many ways to volunteer with RMHC-CNI.
+The RMHC-CNI College Representative Program gives students the opportunity to volunteer in a flexible capacity to volunteer within their communities to raise awareness and support for the organization.
+Click here to learn more: The RMHC-CNI College Representative Program

 • Sign Up: Contact Melanie Keen